meilisearch/engine-team/resources/meilisearch-release.md

 2. Open a [new GitHub Milestone `vX.Y.Z`](https://github.com/meilisearch/meilisearch/milestones) related to this new version.

 3. Change the [version in `Cargo.toml` file](https://github.com/meilisearch/meilisearch/blob/e9b62aacb38f2c7a777adfda55293d407e0d6254/Cargo.toml#L21).
-You can use [our automation](https://github.com/meilisearch/meilisearch/actions/workflows/update-cargo-toml-version.yml) -> click on `Run workflow`, and fill the appropriate version before validating.
+You can use [our automation](https://github.com/meilisearch/meilisearch/actions/workflows/update-cargo-toml-version.yml) -> click on `Run workflow` -> Fill the appropriate version and run it on the newly created branch `release-vX.Y.Z` -> Click on "Run workflow".
 A PR updating the version in the `Cargo.toml` and `Cargo.lock` files will be created.

 4. Open and merge the PRs (fixing your bugs): they should point to `release-vX.Y.Z` branch.